wijayaju/MSU_Curriculum_Maps/README.md

 *Jack Robertson, Lauryn Crandall, Livia Perelli, James Restaneo*

 ---
+## Install Instructions
+Go to install.md for intructions on how to run and install the program.

+---

 ## Project Overview
 This project develops a robust and reusable system for **parsing, cleaning, and visualizing course dependency data** at Michigan State University.
 The work focuses on transforming messy course prerequisite/co-requisite data into a **directed graph**, enabling analysis of curriculum structure and student pathways.